A248/EulerEstimator/README.md

 * Generate a table with x, y, and dy/dx at every step of estimation

 **Example**

-Known:
+Suppose we know:
 * `dy/dx = cos(x)y + sin(x)`
 * `y(0) = 2`

-Unknown:
-* Want to estimate `y(3)` equals to some value
+We want to estimate `y(3)`

 Using the traditional mathemtical approach and attempting to solve this first-order linear inseparable differential equation via the application of this formula, we receive: y = e<sup>sin(x)</sup>∫e<sup>sin(x)</sup>sin(x)dx which can't be solved using Calc II techniques.
+What to do?

 *Solution:* Use EulerEstimator.
 Put dy/dx = `y*cos(x) + sin(x)`, initial X = `0`, initial Y = `2`.
 Configure estimation parameters: number of iterations, step value, and decimal precision to display.
 Hit Execute, and retrieve your results!